EarthObservationSimulator/orbitpy/docs/user_json_desc.rst

 1. :code:`"@type":"autoGrid"`

-Within the :code:`autoGrid` JSOn field, a *list* of regions can be specifyed.
+Within the :code:`autoGrid` JSOn field, a *list* of regions can be specified.
 The required parameters for each region are:

 .. csv-table:: Expected parameters
    :header: Parameter, Data type, Units, Description